-Good news: There are several coffee alternatives on the market that mimic the beverage's full-bodied flavor but with zero caffeine.
-And a bonus: Many of them are made from herbs, adaptogens, roots and other health-boosting ingredients that help wake you up and feel more productive.
+But there are several coffee alternatives on the market that mimic the beverage's full-bodied flavor but with zero caffeine.
+And a bonus: Many of them are made from herbs, adaptogens, roots and other health-supporting ingredients that help wake you up and feel more productive.

 "It's perfectly fine to experiment with new options," says Lisa Moskovitz, RD, CDN.
 "Some of them have additional benefits found in the herbs they contain."

-"However," she adds, "one thing you'll want to keep in mind is if you're taking any medications, some herbals can interact with prescription drugs.
-Always confirm with your prescribing physician before taking any new supplements, especially herbal supplements."
+One thing you'll want to keep in mind is if you're taking any medications, some herbals can interact with prescription drugs, Moskovitz says.
+Always confirm with your doctor before taking any new supplements, especially herbal supplements.